-Debt issuance costs, incurred in connection with any credit facilities, unsecured notes and SBA-guaranteed debentures ("SBA Debentures") (see Note 5) are deferred and amortized over the life of the respective credit facility or instrument.
+Debt issuance costs incurred in connection with any credit facilities and unsecured notes (see Note 5) are deferred and amortized over the life of the respective credit facility or instrument.

 Indemnification

 In the normal course of business, the Company enters into contractual agreements that provide general indemnifications against losses, costs, claims and liabilities arising from the performance of individual obligations under such agreements.
 The Company has had no material claims or payments pursuant to such agreements.
 The Company's individual maximum exposure under these arrangements is unknown, as this would involve future claims that may be made against the Company that have not yet occurred.
 However, based on management's experience, the Company expects the risk of loss to be remote.